OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

 \subsection{High-Level Type Resolution}

-Given the generated candidate labels and head words for each mention in the sentence, we seek to resolve the concrete type for this candidate type set at the high levels of the type ontology.
-Specifically, we first align the generated candidate labels to several high-level types in the type ontology, and then select the most accurate high-level types with a pre-trained entailment language model.
+Given the generated candidate types and head words for each mention in the sentence, we seek to resolve the concrete type for this candidate type set at the high levels of the type ontology.
+Specifically, we first align the generated candidates to several high-level types in the type ontology, and then select the most accurate high-level types with a pre-trained entailment language model.